gddalton2003/R-Programming-For-Data-Science/README.md

 * 🌍  I'm based in Raleigh, NC
 * ✉️  You can contact me at [gddalton2003@gmail.com](mailto:gddalton2003@gmail.com)
-* 🧠  I'm learning Tools Used For Data Science
+* 🧠  I enjoy learning new programming languages and am interested in Data Science

 ### Skills